mcclatchy/docpub/docpub-planning-notes.md

 * Q: require everyone to have their own DocCloud.org account to use the tool?

+* Q: filter admin by newsroom or individual? currently individual

 * TK: include newsroom name as field for extended user so we can filter in User admin list view

-* TK: media queries: 400 or 450 for phone, 600 for desktop (suggestion via Nathaniel)
+* COMPLETED: media queries for iframe embed

 * IN PROGRESS: use Google oauth for login?
 	* https://developers.google.com/api-client-library/python/start/get_started